 About Emotion Coaching

 Without good information and the right skills, parenting can feel overwhelming.
 Parents often wonder: “What is one thing I could do for my child that would make a difference both now and in the future?”
 The answer, found after more than twenty years of research, is to build your child’s emotional intelligence.
 This means helping kids understand their emotions by recognizing what they are feeling and why.
 To do this, parents need to teach their children to address feelings in constructive ways so they can eventually regulate their own behavior.
 As children mature, the ability to manage emotions helps them navigate social relationships, maximize intellectual success, and develop confidence.
-That’s the key: to provide a child with skills that set him up for positive social and emotional development – in childhood and beyond.
+That’s the key: to provide a child with skills that set them up for positive social and emotional development – in childhood and beyond.
 Dr. John Gottman named these skills Emotion Coaching, a term that emerged in 1990 after 20 years of research on relationships, families, and parenting styles, and they are fundamental in creating respectful, emotionally healthy, successful kids.

 Successful parenting begins in your heart, and then continues on a moment-to-moment basis by engaging your children when feelings run high, when they are sad, angry or scared.
 The heart of parenting is being there in a particular way when it really counts.